Charter booking terms and conditions:

 - Excessive mess e.g. created through food fights, champagne showers or generally.
 Vomit on the yacht is not considered reasonable cleaning.
 Should any of the aforementioned occur you will incur costs from $100 depending on the severity which will be payable before departing the yacht or be taken from any bond held.
 If someone is feeling sick they should inform a crew member at the earliest opportunity who can assist.

 - Floaties and Water Toys: Any floaties and water toys are to be deflated and removed from the boat at the time of disembarkation.
-Additional cleaning charges will apply if these are left on board.

 Management reserves the right to charge for damage and off load guests or suspend the charter should the team on board feel that the behavior of any guest/s becomes disruptive, rude or their behavior affects the safety of the vessel, crew or other guests.